 Setting Personal Goals: Students arrive in my classroom with a wide variety of experiences and knowledge sets.
 In order to help students best utilize their unique perspectives and backgrounds as they pertain to the subject matter, it is imperative that students set goals for themselves.
 I encourage students to develop goals for their own learning beyond simply getting a passing grade in my course.
 In art history classes, many of my students have challenged themselves to gain a deeper understanding of a particular period in history, or to develop a more thorough appreciation for a particular culture.
-After broad personal goals are established, I challenge students to think in terms of specific, achievable goals.
+In studio art classes, students often sought to gain more technical expertise of their chosen medium.
+After broad personal goals are established, I then challenge students to think in terms of specific, achievable goals.
 For instance, in an art history course, I ask students to be able to express three fully supported ideas about each work of art we encounter.
 The collaborative establishment of broad goals as well as specific goals allows for a more individualized and tailored assimilation of new information.

 Practicing Self-Evaluation and Self-Reflection: To complement and reinforce individual goal setting, I challenge students to evaluate their own performance in the classroom.
 Students are required to reflect in writing on their class-related experiences each week.
 Encouraging written reflection also creates the opportunity for dialogue with students who are reluctant to participate in classroom discussion.